John A. Macdonald: Third and fourth majorities, 1878–1887

 In January 1879, Macdonald commissioned politician Nicholas Flood Davin to write a report regarding the industrial boarding-school system in the United States.
-Now known as the Davin Report, the Report on Industrial Schools for Indians and Half-Breeds was submitted to Ottawa on March 14, 1879, providing the basis for the Canadian Indian residential school system.
+Now known as the Davin Report, the Report on Industrial Schools for Indians and Half-Breeds was submitted to Ottawa on 14 March 1879, providing the basis for the Canadian Indian residential school system.
 It made the case for a cooperative approach between the Canadian government and the church to implement the "aggressive assimilation" pursued by President of the United States, Ulysses S. Grant.
-In 1883, Parliament approved $43,000 for three industrial schools and the first, Battleford Industrial School, opened on December 1 of that year.
+In 1883, Parliament approved $43,000 for three industrial schools and the first, Battleford Industrial School, opened on 1 December of that year.
 By 1900, there were 61 schools in operation.
 In 2015, the Truth and Reconciliation Commission concluded that the assimilation amounted to cultural genocide.

 By the 1880s, Macdonald was becoming frailer, but he maintained his political acuity.
 In 1883, he secured the "Intoxicating Liquors Bill" which took the regulation system away from the provinces, in part to stymie his foe Premier Mowat.
 In his own case, Macdonald took better control of his drinking and binges had ended.
-"The great drinking-bouts, the gargantuan in sobriety's of his middle years, were dwindling away now into memories."
+"The great drinking-bouts, the gargantuan insobrieties of his middle years, were dwindling away now into memories."
 As the budget moved forward, Macdonald found that the railway was progressing well: although little money had been spent on the project under Mackenzie, several hundred miles of track had been built and nearly the entire route surveyed.
 In 1880, Macdonald found a syndicate, led by George Stephen, willing to undertake the CPR project.
 Donald Smith (later Lord Strathcona) was a major partner in the syndicate, but because of the ill will between him and the Conservatives, Smith's participation was initially not made public, though it was well-known to Macdonald.
-In 1880, the Dominion took over Britain's remaining Arctic territories, which extended Canada to its present-day boundaries, with the exception of Newfoundland, which would not enter Confederation until 1949.
+In 1880, the Dominion took over Britain's remaining Arctic territories, which extended Canada to its present-day boundaries, with the exception of Newfoundland, which did not enter Confederation until 1949.
 Also in 1880, Canada sent its first diplomatic representative abroad, Sir Alexander Galt as High Commissioner to Britain.
 With good economic times, Macdonald and the Conservatives were returned with a slightly decreased majority in 1882.
 Macdonald was returned for the Ontario riding of Carleton.